aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 multiple AWS accounts.
 You can then use the data lake for advanced queries and analysis of inventory data across multiple accounts.

-Refer to the instructions under Create an inventory resource data sync for accounts defined in AWS Organizations in [Use resource data sync to aggregate inventory data](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-resource-data-sync.html) to create resource data syncs for your member accounts.
+Refer to the instructions in [Use resource data sync to aggregate inventory data](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-resource-data-sync.html) to create resource data syncs for your member accounts.